Code Running Assistance

 Click OK, and see the test class opened in the editor:

 PyCharm has produced a test class for us.
 However, this is but a stub, and lacks the actual testing functionality.
-So, we’ll import the class to be tested, and add a test method.
+So, we will import the class to be tested, and add a test method.
 The resulting code might be as follows:

 Running a test